Family and Early Life

 A New Life in France

-During the early 1990s, Eric explored the entirety of Southwestern France in search of the perfect place to lay his roots.
-In 1994, he bought a large, dilapidated old house in Roujan, near Béziers.
-Until then, Eric had been dividing his time between France and his hometown of San Francisco, but in 1995, he made the big move over to France for good.
-He paused the dollhouse business, devoting all his time to renovating the house in Roujan and building holiday apartments that would accommodate travelers and guests.
+During the early 1990s, Eric explored Southwestern France in search of a place to start over.
+In 1994, he bought a large dilapidated house in Roujan, near Béziers.
+Eric had been dividing his time between France and his hometown of San Francisco, but in 1994, he moved to France full-time.
+He paused the dollhouse business and devoted his time to the house in Roujan, building holiday apartments.
+The original airbnbs were called Gites in France, and it worked well before the Internet.

-In the late 1990s, Eric initiated a work exchange program to undertake further renovations on the house and its neighboring buildings.
+During this time, Eric initiated a work exchange program to undertake further renovations on the house and its neighboring buildings.
+This was a “work away” program before Workaway.

 The Brewery Chapter

-Eric had always been fascinated by traditional French châteaux; it was his great dream to own one.
-There were a great number of them that remained uninhabited in and around where he was living in the Hérault district of the Languedoc-Roussillon region.
-The abandoned châteaux were markers of what had once been large estates.
-For several years, Eric tried to find an economic solution that could support the old châteaux buildings.
-He finally settled on the idea of installing a brewery in one of the old winery buildings that almost all of the châteaux in the region disposed of.
-After a lengthy campaign, he eventually secured the support of several investors but decided to have a mobile brewery.
-Eric started and operated a microbrewery (7000 HL/ annual capacity), La Croix du Sud, from 2000 to 2014, serving local bars and festivals in Southwest France.
+Eric had always been fascinated by traditional French châteaux; it was his great dream to own one collectively.
+There were a great number of them that remained uninhabited in and around where he was living in the Hérault department of the Languedoc-Roussillon region.
+The uninhabited châteaux were markers of what had once been large estates.
+For several years, Eric tried to find an economic solution to support the old châteaux buildings.
+He finally settled on the idea of installing a brewery in the old winery buildings that all of the châteaux in the region have.
+After a lengthy campaign, he eventually secured the support of a bank and several investors, but only on the condition that the chateau be removed from the plan.
+Eric started and operated a microbrewery (7000 HL/annual capacity) called La Croix du Sud from 2000 to 2014, serving local bars and festivals in Southwest France.
+He retired in 2014 and moved back to focusing on his craft, magnificent dollhouses- now better than ever.

 The Gabian Chapter

-Eric began building dollhouses again in 2014 at his new studio located in the heart of Abescat de Gabian, a remarkable building with a historic Occitanie painted ceiling from the 15th century.
+Eric returned to building dollhouses in 2014 at his new studio in Abescat de Gabian, a remarkable building with a historic Occitanie-painted ceiling from the 15th century.

-Eric continues to craft dollhouses using classical architecture, traditional techniques, and fine hand-painting.
+Eric continues to craft dollhouses using classical architectural designs, traditional techniques, and decorative painting.
 Since he began in 1972, he has amassed an archive of original wood carvings, meticulous drawings, and a wealth of technical knowledge.
 Originally, Lansdown Arts of San Francisco, Eric’s business now goes by Eric Lansdown Arts, Maisons de Poupées et Volières, Gabian.

-A fine dollhouse is family heritage as each owner adds their personal touch.
+A fine family dollhouse is a heritage, as each owner adds their personal touch.
 The dollhouses connect stories of the past and create memories for the future, interweaving generations.